Cookies & Tracking

 New functional materials for focusing solar-thermal processes are being developed in close cooperation with DLR-Institutes for Solar Research and Technical Thermodynamics.
 Materials include porous and particulate absorbers and redox materials.
 Applications are solar-thermal production of hydrogen and synthetic fuels as well as high-temperature thermal storage...

 High Temperature and Functional Coatings

-Coatings are used to protect materials and components against harmful attack of the environment.
-In the Institute of Materials Research both metallic and ceramic coatings are developed that protect metallic, ceramic, and composite materials…
+In the department “High Temperature and Functional Coatings” layers are developed to protect materials and components against harmful attack of the environment.
+In the Institute of Materials Research both metallic and ceramic coatings are developed that protect metallic, ceramic, and composite materials.

 Thermoelectric Materials and Systems